opentrials/docs/docs/extras/beta/index.md

 The API is currently at **v1**.
 The base endpoint for the API is [here](http://api.opentrials.net/v1/), and interactive documentation for the API can be found [here](http://api.opentrials.net/v1/docs/).

 The API exposes several RESTful endpoints that allow querying the primary entities of the OpenTrials data model.
-This is particularly useful for creating applications that pagination through related data, or where the application has identifiers for particular objects and wants to query all information for those objects.
+This is particularly useful for creating applications that paginate through related data, or where the application has identifiers for particular objects and wants to query all information for those objects.

 The API also exposes a search endpoint, which is backed by Elasticsearch.
 This allows for deep queries into the entire database, and does not necessarily require any knowledge of the data model, or the relations between entities, to yield useful results.
 We've found that, given the nature of the data itself, the search endpoint is the most useful endpoint for regular use.